Format JSON for API debugging

 Open guideWorkflow Guides

 Pick a focused workflow, inspect the example, then open the matching browser tool.
-These guides are built for debugging API payloads, authentication tokens, spreadsheet exports, and document handoffs.
+These guides cover API payload debugging, authentication tokens, HTTP response headers, spreadsheet exports, URL encoding, file encoding checks, QR links, checksums, UUIDs, and text cleanup.

 Use this workflow when an API response is hard to read, a JSON payload fails validation, or a frontend error points to malformed structured data.